HuixuLiu/EthereumMonitor/README.md

 # EthereumMonitor

-This is a Java program that monitors a blockchain address on Ethereum,retrieve the balance from the target account and show the assert in USDT.
+This is a Java program that monitors a blockchain address on Ethereum,retrieve the balance from the target account and show the assert in USDT and fetches historical transactions.

-to be developed: fetches historical transactions, and computes some basic statistics, e.g., how many swaps have been performed, the overall transaction volume in USD of that address, …
+ to be developed : computes some basic statistics, e.g., how many swaps have been performed, the overall transaction volume in USD of that address, …

 to use it, clone to  the local repo and go to the directory "EthereumMonitor/"